ARISTOTLE

 • Nicomachean Ethics VII.1.1145b

-by something else, and dragged around like a slave.
-Socrates fought against the account
+by something else and dragged around like a slave.
+He fought against this

-in general, in the belief that there is no incontinence (ἀκρασίας).
-For no one he thought
+in the belief that there is no incontinence (ἀκρασίας).

 Notes on the Text